riojack/zoo-kata-csharp/README.md

 I want to be able to edit details of a ticket<br />
 So that the guest's information stays up-to-date.

+Other considerations:
+  - The Zoo will sometimes run campaigns through third-party vendors
+  - Tickets can only be purchased with a credit or debit card.
+  - After purchase, tickets can be mailed, emailed, and/or sent to the guest via the Zoo's mobile app.

 ### Rules
 1. Behavior cannot change.
 2. Tests cannot be modified except for renames and moves.